-After various investigations on Noble (i.e., Pt, Pd, Rh) and Non-Noble (i.e., Cu) catalysts used in CC, we concluded that Copper is the best catalyst for reducing exhaust emissions of a diesel engine.
-Cu has the best emission reducing capabilities amongst other which were tested in experiment.
-Cu's CO and HC emission reducing capabilities meets the current BS-VI norms.
-But both Cu and Pt's (As the CC was installed in 2005 so it does not match current standard's) NO_x emission reducing capabilities does not meet to current norms standard.
+After various investigations on Noble (i.e., Pt) and Non-Noble (i.e., Zn) catalysts used in CC, we concluded that Zinc performs Excellently as a Non-noble catalyst.
+Zinc has 84.09% efficiency for reducing HC emission as compared to Pt as a catalyst, while Pt has better CO reducing capabilities i.e., 87.5% as compared to Zn.
+As compared to other nonnoble catalyst that we investigated previously i.e., Copper, Zinc performs moderately (As compared to Copper).
+Zn's CO and HC emission reducing capabilities meets the current BS-VI norms.
+But both Zn and Pt's (As the cc was installed in 2005 so it does not match current standard's) NOx emission reducing capabilities does not meet to current norms standard.
 These modified CC still can't be used in modern vehicle as it doesn't meet current Indian emission norms (NOx).